UVA-DSI/conferences/JupyterCon18/readme.md

   *  [the past](https://github.com/UVA-DSI/conferences/blob/master/JupyterCon18/images/past.png)
   *  [the present](https://github.com/UVA-DSI/conferences/blob/master/JupyterCon18/images/present.png)
   *  [the future](https://github.com/UVA-DSI/conferences/blob/master/JupyterCon18/images/future.png)

+## Jupyter can be the portal to the cloud research infrastructure

 ### They had a room dedicated to Education - (how to use jupyter for education)
 * What's going on at Berkely?